 Each June, the RRB sends a Certificate of Service Months and Compensation (Form BA-6) to employees who worked in the rail industry during the previous year.
 This statement is important because it provides employees with a current and cumulative record of their railroad service and compensation.
 It includes deemed service months, separation (or severance) allowances, and miscellaneous compensation, such as taxable sickness payments.
-It also includes cumulative amounts of railroad retirement payroll taxes paid by the employee over and above social security equivalent payroll taxes, and reflects creditable military service previously reported to the RRB.
+It also includes cumulative amounts of railroad retirement payroll taxes paid by the employee over and above social security equivalent payroll taxes, reflects creditable military service previously reported to the RRB, and indicates if the employee is qualified to claim unemployment or sickness benefits.

 Employees are encouraged to carefully review Form BA-6 for accuracy upon receipt.
-If an employee disagrees with the information shown on Form BA-6, he or she should notify the RRB as soon as possible.
+If an employee disagrees with the information shown on Form BA-6, they should notify the RRB as soon as possible.
 The law limits the period during which corrections can be made to 4 years.
 All correspondence reporting an inaccuracy on Form BA-6 must include the employee's social security number, as well as any supporting documentation, such as copies of pay stubs.
-Employees can mail this information to any RRB field office or to RRB headquarters at:
+Employees can mail this information to RRB headquarters at: